SOFZP/Solana-Stake-Pools-Research/README.md

 - Long-term online inactivity

 **Requirements**:
-- Operate from Latin America (LATAM) region
+- Operate from Latin America (LATAM) region, Singapore or South Africa
 - Be active in the region for at least 10 epochs
 - Have SFDP inclusion or 40k+ SOL stake
 - Maintain online presence (website or Twitter)